andreamanera/RTassignment1/README.md

 ### adjust_position(dist_S, rot_S) ###

-the `adjust_position(dist_S, rot_S)` function contains the routine to move the robot in the correct position to grab the token.
+The `adjust_position(dist_S, rot_S)` function contains the routine to move the robot in the correct position to grab the token.

 * Arguments
-  - `dist_S` distance of the closest silver token
+  - `dist_S`: distance of the closest silver token
-  - `rot_S` angle between the robot and the silver token
+  - `rot_S`: angle between the robot and the silver token
 * Returns
   - None.
 * Code